 George Wheatland, Jr., subsequently built the twelve houses at 369-391 Marlborough on 276 feet of the combined 280.58 foot parcel (the surplus 4 feet to the east and the 0.58 feet to the west were sold by his father to others).
 As the houses were completed, William D. Pickman and the estate of William P. Fay (who had died in March of 1879) transferred their two-thirds interest to George Wheatland, Sr. He subsequently sold the houses to individual purchasers.

-On November 15, 1880, 373 Marlborough was purchased from George Wheatland, Sr., by retired grocer John Lucas Emmons.
+On November 15, 1880, 373 Marlborough was purchased from George Wheatland, Sr., by John Lucas Emmons, a retired dealer in West Indies goods and wholesale grocer.
 He and his wife, Caroline Draper (Vose) Emmons, made it their home.
-They previously had lived at Burroughs Place.
+They previously had lived at 1 Burroughs Place.

 Caroline Emmons died in January of 1882, soon after they moved to 373 Marlborough.
 John Emmons continued to live there with their unmarried daughters, Mary Blake Emmons and Helen Pickering Emmons.